Luigi Mangione fights to exclude evidence from his trial in the killing of UnitedHealthcare's CEO

 After getting state terrorism charges thrown out in September, Mangione’s lawyers are zeroing in on what they say was unconstitutional police conduct that threatens his right to a fair trial.

-They contend that the Manhattan district attorney's office should be prevented from showing the gun, notebook and other items to jurors because police didn't have a warrant to search the backpack.
+They contend that the Manhattan district attorney's office should be prevented from showing the gun, notebook and other items to jurors because police didn't have a search warrant.

 They also want to suppress some of Mangione's statements to police, such as when he allegedly gave his name as Mark Rosario, because officers started asking questions before telling him he had a right to remain silent.
 Prosecutors say Mangione gave the same name when he checked into a Manhattan hostel days before the killing.